lsqlebai/slam/README.en.md

 [English](README.en.md) | [简体中文](README.md)

+Changed your sports watch, fitness band, or cycling computer — or switched platforms — and now your history is scattered and hard to consolidate?
+SLAM is built for this — effortlessly unify and connect your workout data so your records are truly archivable, visualized, and usable.

 > Lightweight, easy to deploy, and high-performance.
 Break platform/vendor data silos with AI so your personal workout data is archived, visible, and usable.

 ## Overview